Upcoming

 They have always found great joy in crafting musical ideas together, appreciating the ease in which their concepts of sound and interpretation align.
 Reconnecting as a trio has enabled the artists to weave their deeply expressive, graceful and passionate styles together in a more intimate combination.

-Since their founding, the Salix Piano Trio has performed on the Bulgarian Concert Evenings in New York series, including the Opening Gala at Weill Recital Hall at Carnegie Hall in October 2023 among other venues.
+Since their founding, the Salix Piano Trio has performed on the Bulgarian Concert Evenings in New York series in June 2024 and 2025 as well as on their Opening Gala at Weill Recital Hall at Carnegie Hall in October 2023 among other venues.

 The name Salix comes from the group’s mutual love for the graceful and poetic weeping willow tree (salix babylonica).